ABOUT THE LIBRARY

 pavilion

-sitting room
+study room

 A modern room equipped with charging ports for all your electronic devices.
 This well-designed area provides a comfortable table ideal for focused study sessions or collaborative projects.